 Hawaiian Airlines offers fee-free changes for all flights to all markets.
 The waiver applies to all flight dates.
 Tickets purchased through Dec.
 31, 2020, are valid for two years from the ticket purchase date.
 Tickets purchased through Feb.
 28, 2021, are valid through May 31, 2022.

 Hotel & Resort Cancellation Policies

 These major hospitality operators have coronavirus-related cancellation and change policies.
 If you’re staying at an independent property or with a smaller chain, refer to the operator’s website for more details.

 Hyatt is waiving change or cancellation fees for all bookings worldwide (refundable and nonrefundable) through July 31, 2021.
 Limited exceptions apply for certain Hyatt brands, including MGM Resorts.

 InterContinental Hotels Group

-Choice Hotels is offering fee-free cancellations to travelers booked worldwide (refundable and nonrefundable) until Sept.
+Choice Hotels offered fee-free cancellations to travelers booked worldwide (refundable and nonrefundable) until Sept.
 30, 2020, after which local market policies resumed.

 Additionally, Choice Hotels has paused points expiration for Choice Privileges members through at least Dec.
 31, 2020.
 Further loyalty program changes may be on the horizon as well.

 Vrbo doesn’t have a global coronavirus cancellation policy, other than a promise to refund its Traveler Service Fee on successful cancellations.
 The platform encourages guests and hosts to heed travel and health warnings from the World Health Organization and work together to reach a solution when guests must cancel.
 Vrbo always encourages guests to purchase travel insurance.

 When & How to Cancel Planned Travel for a Refund or Credit